Perkiomen School

-Perkiomen School is an independent, co-educational, college preparatory, boarding and day school school located in Pennsburg, Pennsylvania, in the United States.
-Perkiomen admits students in grades 6–12 and offers a year for postgraduate students.
-Perkiomen was founded in 1875 by a descendant of a Schwenkfelder immigrant.
+Perkiomen School is an independent, co-educational, college preparatory, boarding and day school located in Pennsburg, Pennsylvania.
+Perkiomen admits students in grades 6–12 and offers a one year educational option for post-graduate students.

+Perkiomen School was founded in 1875 by a Schwenkfelder descendant and immigrant.
 In 2019, it enrolled 330 students.

 Admissions

 Campus

-Perkiomen School's campus covers 185 acre and is located in Pennsburg, Pennsylvania, a small suburb within the Lehigh Valley and the Greater Philadelphia area.
+Perkiomen School's campus covers 185 acre and is located in Pennsburg, Pennsylvania, a small suburb within the Lehigh Valley and Metropolitan Philadelphia areas.

-The campus features six dormitories, a dining hall, a health center, and faculty housing.
+The campus has six dormitories.
+These include a dining hall, health center, and faculty housing.
 Athletic facilities include an athletic center with a swimming pool, two gymnasiums, weight, and wrestling rooms, a weight room, a wrestling room, eight tennis courts, multiple athletic fields, an indoor batting cage, and an outdoor batting cage.

 The campus includes six academic buildings.
-The original "old main" school building, Kriebel Hall, was renovated in 1995 after being extensively damaged in a fire.
+The original main school building, Kriebel Hall, was renovated in 1995 after being extensively damaged in a fire.
 In 2007, Perkiomen opened The Robert M. Schumo Academic Center, which includes science and computer laboratories, a conference room, and new classrooms.